 We have filed a lawsuit in with the courts there and are waiting to hear back from them on a date to go to trial over it and can't wait to show the judge the book of evidence we have to prove it.
 I will go sit in front of the dealership also with signs of on the truck saying how we were ripped off also and I am permanently disabled and they took advantage of me and my family in a bad time of our life.
 If you have had similar exp with these people let us know.

 COLVILLE, WASHINGTON -- I have owned two Tundras and have been quite pleased with both trucks.
 So when they came out with the bigger engine and the heavier payload and towing package I was excited to go check one of these new Tundras out.
 But to my disappointment my 05 tundra has nicer doors and nicer interior.
 The 07 has cheap doors like a ford and more plastic on the dash then a recycle center.
 The buttons and knobs are huge and ugly.

 What were the engineers thinking.
 Why couldn't they have just left well enough alone.
 I need something that will pull a heavier load but have no faith in the American car companies, now it seems Toyota has joined them.
 Not impressed and very disappointed in Toyota!

-61853, ILLINOIS -- Bought a Toyota Tundra Crewmax in June 2007 three weeks later paint chips started to come off passenger side doors.
+61853, ILLINOIS -- Bought a Toyota Tundra Crewmax in June 2007.
+Three weeks later paint chips started to come off passenger side doors.
 Toyota said while I was messing with the dealership I got it from.
-By the time I got back with Toyota consumers in California they said your thirty days are up its no longer there concern.
-Should have stayed with Ford at least they would back you up.
+By the time I got back with Toyota consumers in California, they said your thirty days are up, its no longer their concern.
+Should have stayed with Ford.
+At least they would back you up.